SarodYatawatta/calibration-pytorch-test/README.md

 <img src="time.png" alt="reduction of calibration cost" width="700"/>

 Here is an image showing the reduction of calibration error (Student's T loss) with iteration for LBFGS and Adam.
 Adam runs faster but slower to converge.
 LBFGS uses 4 epochs and Adam uses 24 epochs in the image.
+The minibatch size is 1/10-th of the full dataset.